 These fall in the sun shirt category and are a great, versatile option, especially when you're partial to wearing trucker or ball caps.
 It is handy to wear a cap when climbing, and we've discovered that being able to pull a hood up to protect our necks when climbing works well and saves sunscreen.
 Be sure to choose one that is light and airy so you'll wear it, even on sunny days.

 A cap offers little neck and ear protection.
 However, if you add a Buff (aka Multifunction Headband) or a sun hoody, you can get as much protection (or more) as a standard sun hat.
 Either slide the Buff under the hat or, for more ventilation, use safety pins to pin it up higher.
 You can also use a bandana instead of a Buff.
 Using a sun hoody + cap combo gives you the best ear and neck protection of any option.
 However, it can be much warmer and less ventilated than a wide-brim sun hat.
-See our sun shirt review for hoody recommendations.
+Check out our round-up of sun shirts for hoody recommendations.

 As you can see in the photos above, the "Buff under hat" and "sun shirt + cap" options don't offer great protection when the sun is lower and from the side.